How To Amend Sandy Soil

 • Create the perfect habitat for the essential microorganisms that live in healthy soil (which are lacking in sandy soil)

-• Reduce the need for fertilizers: The humic acid in organic matter liberates nutrients present in the soil while the humus surface itself stores them for plant usage.
+• Reduce the need for fertilizers: The humic acid in organic matter liberates nutrients in the soil while the humus surface stores them for plant use.

 Topdressing with Compost